bananaofhappiness/etch/README.md

 For detailed API documentation, see the [documentation](https://hexdocs.pm/etch/) for the Etch package.

 ## Building and Shipping Your App
+Before building your application I suggest you to look at the [benchmarks](https://github.com/bananaofhappiness/etch/blob/main/benchmarks/README.md)
 See this awesome article: [Packaging a Gleam app into a single executable](https://www.dhzdhd.dev/blog/gleam-executable).
 In short, there are multiple ways to build your app into a single executable:

 ### JavaScript target